Homepage Performance vs. Conversion: Finding the Balance

 Cumulative Layout Shift (CLS)

-For B2B homepages: Elements shouldn’t jump around during load
+Target: <0.1.
+What it measures: visual stability.
+For B2B homepages: elements shouldn’t jump around during load.

 If high: